coursera/coursera-labs/README.md

 ## Coursera Labs

 This repository provides resources for creating custom images on Coursera Labs.
+It includes files to build and run the (3) base images on Coursera Labs.
 This resource may be particularly helpful for those looking to add small modifications to the existing default images on Coursera Labs, which are included in this repository.

 ### Quick Start